Congreso youth compelled to be changemakers

 In March, Tooley and Dorchester traveled across the globe with their church, Alsbury Baptist Church in Burleson, to help develop a special needs ministry at City Church, an Alsbury Baptist church plant, in Germany.

 Alsbury Baptist is known for its thriving ministry to children and adults with special needs.
-On any given/p>/p>... [continue]
+On any given Sunday, about 10% of the people in the congregation have some special need, and that is something Pastor Scott Sharman is... [continue]

 ¿Y ahora qué? ¿Qué hacer después de una experiencia transformado

 by Kathryn Freeman on April 7, 2016 in clc espanol